-Webstore Vs Marketplace: Benefits of Selling on Marketplaces
+Webstore Vs Marketplace: Benefits of Selling on Marketplace

-As these marketplaces understand the needs and requirements associated with online selling operations, they have built dedicated dashboards that offer all the features and mechanism to track the performance of their products.
+As these marketplaces understand the needs and requirements associated with online selling operations, they have built dedicated dashboards that offer all the features and mechanisms to track the performance of their products.

 Attracting a customer to your website requires expertise.
 A State of the Inbound 2018 studies found out that 61% marketers attracting their relevant audiences and leads their biggest challenge.

-Though desktop holds the bigger share of eCommerce sales, the majority of the product searches takes place on mobile.
-As these marketplaces are rich with resources, they built their mobile apps that adhere to lates customer preferences and ever-evolving technological changes.
+Though desktop holds a bigger share of eCommerce sales, the majority of the product searches take place on mobile.
+As these marketplaces are rich with resources, they built their mobile apps that adhere to lates’ customer preferences and ever-evolving technological changes.

 Wide Payments Options:

-Also, the marketplaces have a wide variety of payments methods integrated with their e-commerce marketplace.
+Also, the marketplaces have a wide variety of payment methods integrated with their e-commerce marketplace.
 This also reduces the rate of cart abandonment.